github/opensource.guide/activities/hello-world/index.md

 ## Step 5.
 Merge your Pull Request

-In this final step, it's time to bring your changes together -- merge your `readme-edits` branch into the `master` branch.
+In this final step, it's time to bring your changes together -- merging your `readme-edits` branch into the `master` branch.

 1. Click the green **Merge pull request** button to merge the changes into `master`.
 2. Click **Confirm merge** button.